 General Carpenter - 403A

-- Build a gratifying career as a qualified journeyperson in the skilled trade of carpentry
+Build a fulfilling career as a qualified journeyperson in the skilled trade of carpentry.

-- Plan, layout and install building materials according to plans, specifications and building codes in both residential and industrial-commercial-institutional (ICI) construction
+Layout and install building materials according to plans, specifications and building codes in residential, industrial, commercial and institutional (ICI)construction.

 Graduates in Demand